-However, there are significant tensions that need to be taken into account.
+There are significant tensions that need to be taken into account.

-- Much of an ombuds function's value is derived from its perceived independence and its ability to take a 'fresh, uninvolved second look' at a matter (or policy or process).
-To the extent that the Ombudsman is involved in either the design of the process or the underlying operation of it - their ability to review is diminished. - 'Borrowing' the Ombudsman's perceived independence to lend credibility to another process is not without cost inevitably, the 'borrowing' consumes some independence.
+- Much of any ombuds function's value is derived from its perceived independence and its ability to take a 'fresh, uninvolved second look' at a matter (or policy or process).
+To the extent that the ombuds is involved in either the design of the process or the underlying operation of it - their ability to review is diminished. - 2.
+'Borrowing' an ombuds' perceived independence to lend credibility to another process is not without cost inevitably, the 'borrowing' diminishes apparent independence.
 The question for any organisation is what is the risk/benefit ratio? - 3.
-It is difficult for an ombuds function to give a 'stamp of approval' to a process design.
-Risks include not fully understanding the proposed process through a lack of technical expertise, the difficulty of anticipating all possible scenarios of unfairness in advance, of being drawn into unreasonable timelines and a rushed judgement or being expected to be 'part of the 'team'. - 3.
-If the ombuds is asked to be a part of the implementation of a process (eg. by vetting applications or decision-maker responses), it becomes even clearer that the Ombuds cannot credibly provide an avenue of review.
+It is difficult for an ombuds function to give a 'stamp of approval' to process design.
+Risks include not fully understanding the proposal through a lack of technical expertise, not anticipating all possible scenarios of unfairness in advance, of being drawn into unreasonable timelines and a rushed judgement or being expected to be 'part of the 'team'.

-4. In either case, there is also a generalised risk of close involvement with management or governance decision-making.
-An ombuds independence is in part a function of its structure and in part of its 'separation' from the day-to-day decisionmaking of the organisation.
+- If the ombuds is asked to be a part of the implementation of a process (eg. by vetting applications or decision-maker responses), it becomes even clearer that the ombuds cannot credibly provide an avenue of review. - In either case, there is also a generalised risk of close involvement with management or governance decision-making.
+An ombuds independence is in part a function of its structure and in part of its 'separation' from the day-to-day decision-making of the organisation.
 The closer it is perceived to be, the more its perceived independence will be diminished.